 Now that you have segmented the customer database based on Recency, frequency, and monetary value, how do you know which segments are the most profitable?

 You test them!

-First, you have to extract a sample size from the total number of customers (segmented as discussed below) and start a campaign.
+First, you must extract a sample size from the total number of customers (segmented as discussed below) and start a campaign.
 Choose a sample size of 5% or 10% of the total number of customers included in your database.

 170,000 clients, divided by 8,500 (5% of total) equals 20.
 This means you have to pick every 20th client in the database.

-Use this rule if you want to have a sample that is representative for the entire list.
+Use this rule if you want to have a representative sample for the entire list.